-Finally, back in Ohio, there were a host of challenges to deal with, including apostasy, lands to manage, the need to raise money for Zion, and more, so D&C 63 was received.
-Ezra Booth's frustrations from the trip combined with Symond Ryder's and the two began a series of newspaper articles and acts designed to hurt or destroy, if possible, the young Church.
+Finally, back in Ohio, there were a host of challenges to deal with, including apostasy, lands to manage, and the need to raise money for Zion, so D&C 63 was received.
+Ezra Booth's frustrations from the trip combined with Symond Ryder's concern about the Law (D&C 42 and subsequent revelations) and the two began a series of newspaper articles and acts designed to hurt or destroy, if possible, the young Church.
 Their actions continued for many months but grew out of Booth's disillusionment of Joseph Smith's prophetic call as he observed Joseph up close and personal for several days, and because of perceived inequalities on his part in how Joseph traveled versus the way he was required to travel to and from Missouri.
-Eventually, Joseph and Sidney will need to stop work on the translation of the Bible to combat Booth's attacks, and it will lead to Joseph being tarred and feathered and Sidney seriously injured in the March 1832.
+Eventually, Joseph and Sidney will need to stop work on the translation of the Bible to combat Booth's attacks, and it will eventually lead to Joseph being tarred and feathered and Sidney seriously injured in March 1832.